Richard-Taylor23/TheaProcess/index.md

 #### Lunch
 - ~12:00.
 Bonk sensor.
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
-- Finger prick and add carbs / exercise.
+- add carbs / exercise to Diabetes:M (on phone).
 - injection with red (Novorapid) pen.
 Wait 5 minutes before eating.
 #### Aftenoon snack
 - 15:00 to 15:30.
 No more than 15g of carbs.
 #### Tea
 - ~17:00.
 Bonk sensor.
 - Any amount of carbs as long as they are counted.
 She needs to eat them all.
-- Finger prick and add carbs.
+- add carbs / exercise to Diabetes:M (on phone).
 - Injection with Red (Novorapid) pen.
 Wait 5 minutes before eating.
 #### Supper
 - ~19:00.
 Bonk sensor.